kemaeri/scalar-implicatures/english.md

 I am investigating whether the extent to which and the speed with which people make these implicatures is influenced by their proficiency in French as a second language.
 The study also looks at possible differences between adjectives that belong to two types of scales:

 **Bounded scales**
 These are scales with a clear endpoint.
-The scale is, so to speak, “closed” at the top, such as: *good → excellent → perfect*
+The scale is, so to speak, “closed” at the top, such as: <br>*good → excellent → perfect*

 **Unbounded scales**
 These are scales without a clear endpoint.
-One can always think of a “stronger” adjective, such as: *big → huge → gigantic*
+One can always think of a “stronger” adjective, such as: <br>*big → huge → gigantic*

 ## Why is this interesting?
 I want to know whether learners of French as a foreign language make these implicatures as easily and quickly as native speakers of French.
 This provides insight into how advanced language learners process subtle aspects of meaning.